What are panic attacks?

 Panic attacks almost always happen when you are in public places (although it can happen anywhere).
 You may experience panic attacks while walking on the street, crossing the bridge, shopping in the mall, driving a car, and while watching TV.

 Because of the fear of having attacks, people with this problem may hesitate to go to public places.
-A person may become afraid being in a crowd a condition known as Agoraphobia.
+A person may become afraid of being in a crowd a condition known as Agoraphobia.

 But how do you know that you have a panic attack?